alessiofrittoli/type-utils/README.md

 pnpm lint
 ```

+---

+### Contributing

+Contributions are truly welcome!\
+Please refer to the [Contributing Doc](./CONTRIBUTING.md) for more information on how to start contributing to this project.

+---

 ### Security

 If you believe you have found a security vulnerability, we encourage you to **_responsibly disclose this and NOT open a public issue_**.
 We will investigate all legitimate reports.
 Email `security@alessiofrittoli.it` to disclose any security vulnerabilities.